Boeing 727: Development

-Later 727 models were stretched to carry more passengers and replaced earlier jet airliners such as the Boeing 707 and Douglas DC-8, as well as aging propeller airliners such as the DC-4, DC-6, DC-7, and the Lockheed Constellations on short- and medium-haul routes.
+A later 727 model, the 727-200, was stretched by 20 feet (6.10 metres) to carry 58 more passengers and replaced earlier jet airliners on short- and medium-haul routes such as the Boeing 707 and Douglas DC-8, as well as aging propeller airliners such as the DC-4, DC-6, DC-7, and the Lockheed Constellations.

 For over a decade, more 727s were built per year than any other jet airliner; in 1984, production ended with 1,832 built and 1,831 delivered, the highest total for any jet airliner until the 737 surpassed it in the early 1990s.

 Design

 The airliner's middle engine (engine 2) at the very rear of the fuselage gets air from an inlet ahead of the vertical fin through an S-shaped duct.
 This S-duct proved to be troublesome in that flow distortion in the duct induced a surge in the centerline engine on the take-off of the first flight of the 727-100.
 This was fixed by the addition of several large vortex generators in the inside of the first bend of the duct.

 The 727 was designed for smaller airports, so independence from ground facilities was an important requirement.
 This led to one of the 727's most distinctive features: the built-in airstair that opens from the rear underbelly of the fuselage, which initially could be opened in flight.
 Hijacker D. B. Cooper used this hatch when he parachuted from the back of a 727, as it was flying over the Pacific Northwest.
 Boeing subsequently modified the design with the Cooper vane so that the airstair could not be lowered in flight.
 The design included an auxiliary power unit (APU), which allowed electrical and air-conditioning systems to run independently of a ground-based power supply, and without having to start one of the main engines.
 An unusual design feature is that the APU is mounted in a hole in the keel beam web, in the main landing gear bay.
 The 727 is equipped with a retractable tailskid that is designed to protect the aircraft in the event of an over-rotation on takeoff.
 The 727's fuselage has an outer diameter of 148 in.
 This allows six-abreast seating (three per side) and a single aisle when 18 in wide coach-class seats are installed.
 An unusual feature of the fuselage is the 10 in difference between the lower lobe forward and aft of the wing as the higher fuselage height of the center section was simply retained towards the rear.